Volterra Equations Driven by Rough Signals: Non-linear Volterra integral equations driven by rough noise

 Combining the information from (\ref{regualrity of cont path}), (\ref{Rem f(y)}), and (\ref{control first f}) yields (\ref{bound for function composed with controlled path}).
 Namely, it follows that

 \end{proof}

-\begin{rem} We point out that we require $f\in C^{3}_{b}$ in order to compose $f$ with a controlled Volterra path $(y,y^{\prime})\in \mathcal{D}_{z}^{(\alpha,\gamma)}$.
+\begin{rem} We point out that we require $f\in C^{3}_{b}$ in order to compose $f$ with a controlled Volterra path $(y,y^{\prime})\in \hat{\mathscr{D}}_{z}^{(\alpha,\gamma)}$.
 This requirement is one degree of differentiation more than what is standard in classical rough path theory (see e.g. \cite[Section 7]{FriHai}).
-The reason for this comes from the fact that we also need regularity in the upper argument of the controlled Volterra paths, and thus we see from Equation (\ref{upper arg Rf(y)}) that we need $C^{3}_{b}$. \end{rem}
+The reason for this comes from the fact that we also need regularity in the upper argument of the controlled Volterra paths, and thus we see that in order to bound the term $f^{\prime\prime}(c)^{pq}$ in \eqref{upper arg Rf(y)}, we need $f\in C^{3}_{b}$. \end{rem}